aeternity/ae_mdw/README.md

 ### Names for owner

-The endpoint `/names/owned_by/:account` returns names for a given owner.
+The endpoint `/names/owned_by/:account` returns names for a given owner (the active names by default).

 The reply has two keys:

-- active - listing active (not expired) names belonging to the owner
+- active - listing active (not expired) names belonging to the account
 - top_bid - listing auctions where the owner has placed the highest bid

+With paramter active=false, the endpoint returns the inactive names that were owned by the account when it had expired or had been revoked.

+In this case the reply has a single key:

+- inactive - listing of inactive names objects that belonged to the account

 Example below is fabricated, to present the shape of the responses: